 “Aside from the use of analgesics, additional surgery is the only Treatment for Abdominal Pain from adhesions but repeat surgery can lead to more adhesions,” says Dr. Silverman.

-The estimates of abdominal adhesion formation following surgery have been found to be as high as 100 percent in certain studies.
+The estimates of Abdominal Adhesions formation following surgery have been found to be as high as 100 percent in certain studies.
 Surgery is only recommended for bowel obstruction.

 The randomized Henry Ford study looked at 18 women who received the drug or a look-alike placebo.
 All patients had previous abdominal surgery and were similar in age.
 The first eight weeks was a randomized placebo controlled trial of pregabalin followed by a four-week open label study in which all patients received the active study drug.